jbcoe/value_types/DRAFT.md

 * _Preconditions_: `other` is not valueless.

 * _Effects_: If `*this` is not valueless, destroys the owned object, then takes ownership of the object owned by `other`.
+Otherwise, if this is valueless, takes ownership of the object owned by `other`.

 * _Postconditions_: `*this` is not valueless. `other` is valueless.